Natan19/Natan19/README.md

 👨‍💻 20 Years old Developer
 🎓 Studying Computer Science here in Brazil at Universidade do Sul de Santa Catarina.
-🚧 **What I'm up to:** Currently focusing on learning Mathematics and Docker.
+🚧 **What I'm up to:** Currently focusing on learning bash/shell scripting and English.